ohinder/OnePhase.jl/README.md

 ## Feedback?

-If you have found some bug or think there is someway I can improve the code please tell me!
-You can contact me at ohinder at stanford dot edu.
+If you have found some bug or think there is someway I can improve the code feel free to contact me!
+My webpage is https://stanford.edu/~ohinder/.